 Sgt.
 Chris Clark was born in Pensacola, Florida and grew up along the Gulf Coast.
 He is a U.S. Air Force Veteran and enlisted in September 1991 and served overseas in England, Saudi Arabia, and Spain before ending his enlistment at Barksdale AFB in Shreveport, Louisiana.

-After separating, Sgt.
+After separating from the military, Sgt.
 Clark chose to remain in the area where he met his wife.
-He moved to Longview and began his law enforcement career with the Gregg County Sheriff’s Department.
+He moved to Longview and began his law enforcement career with the Gregg County Sheriff’s Office.
 He was hired by the Longview Police Department in May 1998 and like all officers began his career in the patrol division.
 While serving as a patrol officer, he served as a Field Training Officer and as a member of the Special Weapons and Tactics Team.